Please send questions and comments to email@example.com.

 - have a schematic design consistent with the library's building program; and

-- comply with all application requirements as stated in Massachusetts regulations 605 CMR 6.00.
+- comply with all requirements under MBLC regulations 605 CMR 6.00.

 The MPLCP has been continuously funded through state bond authorizations since 1987 and has assisted more than 200 communities build new libraries or expand and renovate existing ones.
-Grants are offered on an irregular basis, typically every five to six years, based on availability of funds administered by the MBLC.
+Grants are offered on an irregular basis, typically every five to six years, based on the availability of funds.

 Why invest in a new library?

-Mayor Hedlund and his staff recognized the need for investment in a new Tufts Library shortly after taking office.
-Apart from basic accessibility concerns, the existing building contains asbestos and has substantial repair and renovation needs, including a new roof, elevator, and technology infrastructure.
-Replacement of the HVAC system alone would cost upwards of one million dollars, while fixing the building’s other deficiencies would cost millions more.
-In the end, the Town would be left with a library no better equipped to provide for the needs of the community.
+Mayor Hedlund and his staff recognized the need for investment in a New Tufts Library shortly after taking office.
+Apart from the lack of basic accessibility, the Old Tufts Library contained asbestos and had substantial repair and renovation needs, including a roof, elevator, HVAC, electrical, and technology infrastructure.
+Replacement of the HVAC system alone would have cost upwards of $1 million, while fixing the building’s other deficiencies would have cost millions more.
+Even with these repairs, the Old Tufts Library would have been no better equipped to provide for the needs of the community.

-Weymouth’s MPLCP grant is an opportunity to provide the community with a true 21st-century library.
-For the past 30 years, every library that has benefited from a MPLCP grant has experienced a major increase in usage.
-One study of libraries that built new buildings or renovated existing ones between 1994 and 2004 in Massachusetts found that the number of library visits for services and materials increased by 30 percent once the project was completed.
-This means 30 percent more people walked, drove, or took public transportation to their public library, creating value for surrounding business areas and neighborhoods.
+For the past 30 years, every local library to receive a MPLCP grant has experienced significant growth following completion of its construction project.
+One study of libraries in Massachusetts that built new buildings or renovated existing ones between 1994 and 2004 found that the number of library visits increased 30% once construction was complete.
+That's 30% more people walking, driving, and taking public transportation to their local library, creating value for surrounding businesses and neighborhoods.

-Public library design today is about flexibility, with priority placed on elements such as an efficient and cost-effective floor plan, flexible spaces that can be reconfigured and repurposed, and an infrastructure that can expand and adapt.
-The new Tuft Library will incorporate all these elements.
-Major improvements will include:
+Modern library design focuses on flexibility, with priority placed on elements such as an efficient and cost-effective floor plan, flexible spaces that can be reconfigured and repurposed for new uses, and an infrastructure that can expand and adapt with changes in needs and technology.
+The New Tuft Library incorporates all these elements.
+They include:

-- An expanded children's services department with programing spaces for multiple age groups
+- An expanded children's services department with programming spaces for multiple age groups.

-- A suite of community meeting rooms allowing for after-hours use
+- A suite of community meeting rooms, with some allowing for after-hours use.

-- A digital media lab for "maker" activities such as audio-visual and computer modeling
+- A digital media lab for self-directed learning, creative projects, and technology programming.

-- An expanded infrastructure of public computers, PACs, and wireless internet
+- An expanded technology infrastructure of public computers, PACs, and wireless internet.

-- Numerous study rooms equipped with "smart" technology
+- Numerous study rooms equipped with smart technologies.

-- An outdoor amphitheater for performance-based programs and passive recreation
+- An amphitheater and other outdoor spaces for performance-based programs, active learning, and passive recreation.

 Month & Year